 Add To Favorites

-Explore the mysteries of the bottom of the sea, depicting ocean animals, plants, shipwrecks, and underwater explorers in a 3-D scene.
+Invite students to explore the mysteries of the bottom of the sea, depicting ocean animals, plants, shipwrecks, and underwater explorers in a 3-D scene.

-Use Crayola Model Magic to sculpt ocean creatures and vegetation.
+Students may use Crayola Model Magic to sculpt ocean creatures and vegetation.
 Dry.

 Add To Favorites